 Saturday, February 23, 2013

-Chinese Burdock Root & Kei Chi (Wolfberry) Soup
+Burdock Root Soup

 Ingredients

-1 stick (about 200g) of burdock root - wash, remove the skin and slice into medium size pieces
+1 stick (about 200g) burdock root - wash, remove the skin and slice into medium size pieces

-50g kei chi - soaked to soften
+50g kei chi - soak to soften

-1/2 liter vegetable stock
+1/2 litre vegetable stock

-Spring onions as needed - sliced thinly
+Spring onion as needed - slice thinly

 5 garlic - smashed